13 Things To Know Before You Hike the Appalachian Trail

 2. The Trek

 This website is all about thru-hiking and has a specific section on the Appalachian Trail.
 You can see people stores, gear reviews, and they even have a podcast all about thru-hiking. www.thetrek.co

 Put Guthook's Appalachian Trail Guide on your phone and you will know where the next water, camp, or mountain summit is even without cellphone coverage.
 Easy to use and updated by users it is the most current information about trail conditions.
 You just click a point you are interested in and you instantly see how far away you are.

 If you want a printed trail guide then Awol's is the best.
 Updated every year with options for northbound or southbound, it has elevation profiles, mileage markers, water sources, campsites, and information about trail towns.
 You can also get it in a PDF version to carry on your phone with clickable links. https://www.theatguide.com/

-If you want to know more or have questions leave a comment or email us.
+If you want to know more or have any questions leave a comment.